 Background information

 • One-way authentication: The client must verify the identity of the server.
 The server does not need to verify the identity of the client.
 The client downloads the public key certificate from the server for authentication.
-A connection can be established after the identity of the server is verified.
+A connection can be established after the identity of the server is authenticated.

 • Mutual authentication: The client downloads the server certificate (public key certificate) from the server and uploads the client certificate (public key certificate) to the server for authentication.
-A connection can be established only after both the client and the server are verified.
+A connection can be established only after both the client and the server are authenticated.
 Mutual authentication provides higher security.

 Only standard and WAF-enabled ALB instances support mutual authentication.
 Basic ALB instances do not support mutual authentication.